 8. Remain curious.
 Health is something we could devote a lifetime to studying.

-It really is quite simple, and yet our culture doesn’t really encourage us to understand our own nature.
+It really is quite simple, and yet our culture doesn’t encourage us to understand our own true nature.
 Not in an embodied way.
-I bet if you ask any wise elder who is enjoying good health, they will warn you not to wait to care for your body.
+I bet if you ask any wise elder who is enjoying good health, they will warn you not to wait to start taking care of your body.
 Start today!
-Because this goes beyond wrinkles and grey hairs, it’s the long-term quality of your life on the line.
+Because this goes beyond wrinkles and grey hairs.
+It’s the long-term quality of your life on the line.

 Others Ways to Love and Protect Your Body Blog Series: